Cysharp/MemoryPack/README.md

 MemoryPackFormatterProvider.Register(new SkeltonFormatter());
 ```

+Note: `unmanged struct`(doesn't contain reference types) can not use custom formatter, it always serializes native memory layout.

 Target framework dependency
 ---
 MemoryPack provides `netstandard2.1` and `net7.0` but both are not compatible.
 For example, MemoryPackable types under `netstandard2.1` project and use it from `net7.0` project, throws runtime exception like this